Saw this item shared on on social media:

-Cell phone usage is itself a subset of the “distracted driving” category.
+Cell phone usage is itself a subset of the “distracted driving” category (estimated at 9%):

 “Distracted driving is any activity that diverts attention from driving, including talking or texting on your phone, eating and drinking, talking to people in your vehicle, fiddling with the stereo, entertainment or navigation system—anything that takes your attention away from the task of safe driving.”

 Thus – somehow, some one, somewhere went from a group of 3,166 adults, teens and children dying due to distracted driving – to then get to 4,015 teens dies each year from cell phone use (a subset of distracted driving) and then came up with a fictional 11 teens die per day due to cell phone use while driving.

 Search Engine Text

 11 teens dies a day from texting and driving.